tilman151/tilman151.github.io/content/posts/2026-02-08-AI-Newsletter-With-n8n.md

 ---
-title: "N8N AI Agent"
+title: "Letting AI Write a Newsletter with n8n"
+slug: "ai-newsletter-with-n8n"
-date: 2026-01-25T20:14:55+01:00
+date: 2026-02-08
-draft: true
+tags: [ai, llm, automation]
+mathjax: false
 ---

-To be honest, I am an AI[^1] skeptic.
-Even though it's my job as a data and AI consultant to build AI-driven solutions for customers, I do not share the hype.
-The problem is not the technology itself[^2], but the way people and businesses approach it.
-They see AI as this technological marvel, the solution for all their problems, without even knowing what these problems are exactly.
-More often than not, AI projects are done out of vanity to proudly declare on LinkedIn that they, too, are an AI company.
-Frequently, the problem to solve is ill-defined, and sometimes the best solution does not involve AI at all.

-Nevertheless, AI has its uses and lets us build and automate things we didn't even dream of a few years back.
-I wanted to solve a real problem with AI as an exercise and see how much value it brings.
-Being a personal project, I had total control and wanted to enforce one more constraint: being as digitally independent as possible.
-This means, no US hyperscalers for infrastructure and no US LLM providers.
-As a European, I wanted to check just how challenging things would get if we got cut off from these companies[^3].
-Given these constraints, I had the perfect problem.

 I’ve been a member of an orchestra in my hometown since childhood.
 Although I only get to play my chosen instrument a few times each year, I'm still active in the orchestra's board.
-Due to my profession, most tasks that can be done digitally fall into my domain, such as the problem at hand: writting the weekly newsletter.
+Due to my profession, most things that can be done digitally fall into my domain.
+I do not particularly enjoy these administrative tasks, but somebody has to do them.
+One of these tasks is especially bothersome: _writing the weekly newsletter_.
 This newsletter is an e-mail with all important dates for the week, reminders, and an outlook of events in the next few weeks.
-The newsletter is also cross-posted into the orchestra's WhatsApp[^4] group chat.
+The newsletter is also cross-posted into the orchestra's WhatsApp group chat.
 Compiling this newsletter means checking several sources for information and bringing them together in a few well-written paragraphs.

-You can see the weekly process in the flowchart below.
+I was thinking about automating this task for a long time[^1].
+There were ideas of pre-formulated text fragments that could be dynamically stitched together, but it never seemed particularly promising.
+Now, we are living in the era of AI automation and if AI[^2] can do anything well, it is parsing unstructured data and writing prose.
+It seemed the best time to give in to my automation desires and replace the process you can see below.

 ```mermaid
 flowchart TD